3DCoded/Happy-Hare/Slicer-Setup.md

 The first place is a setting like this on the `printer settings` tab.
 This disables the primary retract/extrude oscillation that is the bulk of the tip forming and cooling movement.

 > [!NOTE]
 > Whilst it is logical to zero all these settings out, Prusaslicer (v2.5) at least has bug that will insert illegal `G1 F0` commands if all the fields are exactly 0.
-Instead use a tiny value for the cooling tube length.
+Instead use a tiny value for the cooling tube length, like "0.01"

 <img src="Slicer-Setup/printer_settings.png" width="500" alt="Slicer printer settings">